AlessioGr/payload-plugin-lexical/README.md

 ## How to use - example collection

-1. Add the src files manually into your payload project.
+1. Add the files inside of the src folder of this repo manually into your payload project.
 NPM building is currently broken, feel free to help fix it!
 Until then, just copy the plugin into your payload folder instead of installing it via npm.

 2. :
 ```ts